electricimp/LPDeviceManager/README.md

 ### doAndSleep(*action, sleepTime*) ###

-Synchronously executes the specified action(s) and goes to deep sleep for the specified period of time.
+Synchronously executes the specified action and goes to deep sleep for the specified period of time.

 #### Parameters ####